nens/geoserver-nens/README.rst

 Docker setup for the geoservers we run at `Nelen & Schuurmans
 <https://www.nelen-schuurmans.nl>`_.

-We need two
+We need two different kinds of servers:

-- An internal server (without external web access) *with* internal :5432 access for easy uploading
+- An internal server (without external web access) *with* internal :5432 access for easy uploading via postgres.

-- One or more regular external geoservers
+- One or more regular external geoservers.

 Current test external server